 What is the best all-round router?

-, includes a number of nifty features.
-On top of the sleek exterior, it supports the most up to date dual-band 802.11ac and Multiple In Multiple Out (MIMO) connections.
-In testing, it came to around sixteen times faster than its predecessor, the Sky Hub.
+It has a sleek, modern exterior, and supports the most up-to-date dual-band 802.11ac and Multiple In Multiple Out (MIMO) connections.
+And when it came to testing its capabilities, the Sky Q Hub was found to be around sixteen times faster than its predecessor, the Sky Hub.

 On top of this, it uses Powerline technology, which means that it transmits data using the electrical wiring in a household to other devices such as Sky Q Mini TV boxes.
 While increasing connectivity and performance of the devices, it also creates automatic local Wi-Fi hotspots, meaning that the connectivity and range of the Wi-Fi in your home gets a noticeable boost.